Data Protection Policy Löfbergs Ltd

 We will retain your personal information for as long as you are a customer of ours.
 When the customer relationship ceases, we will delete your customer information within twelve months.

-In that your personal data is processed in conjunction with a purchase, which resulted in an invoice, we are duly obligated by law to retain your contact details over a longer period (seven years as stipulated in the Accounting Act).
+In that your personal data is processed in conjunction with a purchase, which resulted in an invoice, we are duly obligated by law to retain your contact details over a longer period (seven years).

 Participation in consumer competitions